 This seems to be backed up by full-timer surveys.
 Rarely does one say their rig is too large, most say their rig is just right, but many say that they would get a larger unit if they could change anything about their experience.

 Again, budget and personal preference may determine whether you buy new or used.
 You have to weigh reliability, warranties, and the features you want against price.

-My preference on new versus used is quite different for a live-in RV than it is for a car.
+My preference in the beginning was on new versus used was quite different for a live-in RV versus a car.
 I can’t stand the depreciation factor on cars, so I tend to lean toward late model used cars.
-However, with a live-in RV and tow vehicle, I prefer new to ensure manufacturer warranties, safety, and the latest technology.
+However, with a live-in RV and tow vehicle, when we started I preferred new to ensure manufacturer warranties, safety, and the latest technology.

-For those that are a bit more mechanically inclined, we have heard about tremendous deals on used RVs.
-Lots of people buy them and then do not use them as often as they thought.
+There are tremendous deals on used RVs.
+Lots of people buy them new and then do not use them as often as they thought.
 So low mileage, used RVs can be found at really great prices once you make a choice on what you want and are willing to do a little searching to find the deal.